Beyond Compliance: The DPP as a Business Tool

 - have supplier data pipelines already operational

-- have a head start on branded engagement
+- have a head start on clear, branded, privacy-conscious product information

 That operational head start is worth more than any last-minute compliance sprint.